Common Drug Withdrawal Symptoms

 Withdrawal Timeline

 For most drugs, withdrawal symptoms typically peak within the first few days of stopping use and then start to gradually lessen over time.
-Acute withdrawal usually refers to the bulk of a person’s withdrawal symptoms and tends to follow a general timeline:
+However, withdrawal timelines can vary due to the variables mentioned above.

 After acute withdrawal, symptoms are mostly resolved, although sometimes people may suffer from protracted, or chronic, withdrawal.
 Protracted withdrawal syndrome can include:12